Updated April 19, 2019

 8. Go skateboarding

 Staying balanced on your board requires a surprising amount of core strength — plus, you’re working your entire lower body with all of that squatting and pushing off.
-Find a skate park at skateoregon.com or seattleskateparks.org.
+Find a skate park in Oregon, Seattle, or Alaska.

 9. Start a band

 Being in a band may not sound like exercise, but try banging on a drum set for an hour and see how you feel about it then.
-If finding other musicians and becoming famous isn’t your thing — just do the drumming part, with the Pound Rockout Workout at PulsePDX or at Elite Performance Center in Seattle.
-(Yes, gyms are offering drumming classes.
-And yes, they’re amazing.)
+If finding other musicians and becoming famous isn’t your thing — just do the drumming part, with the Pound Workout.

 10. Eat at a healthy food cart